anonymcvpr2024/VOWSAM/README.md

 * **Visualizing Generated SAM Mask and corresponding GT on the training set**

-    This command will generate N images at mmtrack_stroage/VowSAM dir.
-N = batch_size or global frames
     ```shell
     python tools/visualize_vid_train.py -f [experiment_name_file]
     ```

-* **Visualizing Predictions (bbox, class label) on any video** The script takes experiment  file, checkpoint,  and path to video as mp4.
+* **Visualizing Predictions (bbox, class label) on any video**

-    This script writes a Video (.mp4) or images in the same directory from where model checkpoint is taken.
+  The script takes experiment  file, checkpoint,  and path to video as mp4 and writes a Video (.mp4) or images in the same directory where model checkpoint is located.
     ```shell
     python tools/vid_demo.py -f [experiment_name_file] -c ..[checkpoint_path] --path [video_file]
     ```